floragunncom/search-guard-docs/_docs/integrating_searchguard.md

 ## Custom Principal Extractor

-When using (client) TLS certificates for authentication and authorisation, Search Guard uses the X.500 principal as username by default.
-If you want to use any other part of the certificate as principal, Search Guard provides a hook for your own implementation.
+When using (client) TLS certificates for authentication and authorization, Search Guard uses the X.500 principal as the username by default.
+If you want to use any other part of the certificate as principal, Search Guard provides a hook for your implementation.

 Create a class that implements the `com.floragunn.searchguard.ssl.transport.PrincipalExtractor` interface: